apache/airflow-client-python/docs/AssetApi.md

 Delete Dag Asset Queued Event

-Delete a queued asset event for a DAG.
+Delete a queued asset event for a Dag.

 ### Example